Johnson County, Kansas: Board of Commissioners

+Elected county officials

 Sales taxes

 The current sales tax rate in Johnson County is 7.975%, higher than the 6.5% rate in Wyandotte (where Kansas City, Kansas is located).
 The sales tax rates of each of the surrounding counties are nearly the same as the rate in Johnson County.
 Individual cities have additional sales taxes.

 Property taxes

 Property taxes are a conglomeration of state, county, city, and school district taxes.
 Property tax rates are generally lower in Johnson County because property values in the county are higher than in other counties throughout Kansas.

 Note: Some cities have multiple tax rates because they are divided among multiple school districts.
 The above rates are what exist for the majority of residents in the city.

 Law enforcement

 The Johnson County Sheriff's Office runs the jails at Olathe and New Century, and patrols the unincorporated parts of Johnson County as well as the cities of Edgerton and DeSoto.

 In 2019, the county announced that it is creating a new task force with shared jurisdiction between neighboring Miami and Franklin counties to combat crime.

+In April 2024, Johnson County Sheriff Calvin Hayden claimed that he "had a search warrant in hand" when local election officials "decided in a hurry to destroy" ballots from 2019, 2020 and 2021, despite Kansas state law ordering the regular destruction of old ballots, and the local officials having informed Hayden in November 2023 that they would move to destroy the old ballots, which Hayden had asked to be preserved during his investigation of an election software firm.
+The local prosecutors' office said that it was "unaware of any search warrant being submitted to a judge for review".
+In May 2024, when Hayden was questioned on which judge approved his search warrant, Hayden responded: "there's no judge"; when the questioner replied: "A judge has to sign a search warrant to be valid", Hayden responded: "I didn’t say it was valid".